Data Lab / First light for a thermosphere sensor made of falling satellites

 Data and reproducibility

-• scripts/extract.py: pulls the Starlink daily panel and daily drivers from TerraPulse PostgreSQL.
+• scripts/extract.py: regroups the Starlink daily panel from the satellite_decay dex and pulls the daily drivers via the provenance registry.

 • scripts/analyze.py: clean-drag filter, decay rates, superposed-epoch, correlations, sensitivity.
 Writes data/results.json.